I see increased latency in responses from Amazon CloudFront. I want to identify the cause and reduce latency.

 CloudFront returns an "X-Cache: Hit from cloudfront" response value

-CloudFront returns "X-Cache:Hit from cloudfront" when requests come from the closest edge location.
+CloudFront returns "X-Cache:Hit from cloudfront" when requests are served from cache.
 To reduce latency, complete the following steps:

 CloudFront returns an "X-Cache: Miss from cloudfront" response value